lorainemg/sensortower-scraper/README.md

 ## Features

-- Scrapes download statistics for Android and iOS apps from SensorTower
+- Scrapes download statistics for Android and iOS apps from SensorTower and creates a JSON
 - Gathers data for analysis and insights into app performance

 ## Installation